Ramy678/team-24/reports/week4/customer-review-summary.md

   - *Note:* Links now point to the stable `main` branch commits as required.

 - **Error Handling:**
-  - User-facing errors are handled gracefully via console logs and UI feedback (no raw stack traces shown to users).
+  - User-facing errors are handled gracefully via console logs and UI feedback.
-  - Specific attention paid to handling OCR upload failures and invalid budget inputs.

 ---